API Overview

 Where:

-- response to the called method, can be a scalar or an object, depending on the type of request
+success- API request success, can be 1 or 0data- response to the called method, can be a scalar or an object, depending on the request type

-We recommend using the PHP client, this code is provided for informational purposes only:
+We recommend using the client for PHP, this code without using a client is provided for informational purposes:

 $aparser = 'http://127.0.0.1:9091/API';